By Genomelink

 Molly Gordon

-Molly Gordon (born 1995 or 1996) is an American actress, screenwriter, and director known for her roles in popular TV series Animal Kingdom and comedy films like Life of the Party and Booksmart.
-She co-directed and starred in the musical comedy film Theater Camp and has appeared in The Bear.
+Molly Caitlyn Gordon (born 1995 or 1996) is an American actress, screenwriter, and director known for her roles in popular TV series like Animal Kingdom and films such as Life of the Party, Booksmart, and Good Boys.
+She co-directed and co-wrote the musical comedy film Theater Camp and has a recurring role in the FX series The Bear.
+Growing up in Venice, Los Angeles, Molly has a strong background in theater and comedy, making her mark in the entertainment industry with her talent and versatility.

 Kiowa Gordon